 - This evening, we'll enjoy a lively welcome dinner at Limosneros, where chefs Marcos Fulcheri and Carlo Méndez will work with pre-Hispanic ingredients, colonial techniques, and modern creative twists to create an unforgettable meal.
 In a private room, we'll share our first of many meals and conversations together.
-Paco, your main culinary guide, will introduce themselves and give you a glimpse into what the week will hold.
+Paco, your main culinary guide, will introduce himself and give you a glimpse into what the week will hold.

 The Many Layers of Mexico City

 - After breakfast at our hotel, we'll be spending the day in downtown’s Centro Histórico, exploring our trip's themes through food, history, and culture.
 Today will be a crash course in the history of Mexico City, with visits to the “obscure side” of major monuments and to sites that are hidden from view.

 - We'll visit Templo Mayor, a pyramid built in the 1400s and the former site of human sacrifices.
 We'll explore the colonial city, built over the ruins of the Aztec city of Tenochtitlan using the same lava-stones from the Aztec temples.

 - For lunch, we'll be dropping by a family-run Oaxacan grocery/restaurant in the heart of one of the city’s oldest commercial districts, Barrio de la Merced.
 Once home to large communities of newly arrived Jewish and Lebanese merchants, the area is also the birthplace of the famous Carlos Slim, an immigrant who went on to become Mexico’s wealthiest man.

 - The afternoon may include visits to the Diego Rivera murals, Bellas Artes Palace, the Blue Tiles House and Zócalo Main Square, among other highlights.
 Paco will be sure to bring us to any special events or exhibitions taking place at the time of our visit!